Isaac Paredes Player Props: Rays vs. White Sox

-On Friday, Isaac Paredes (hitting .167 in his past 10 games) and the Tampa Bay Rays play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+On Saturday, Isaac Paredes (.250 batting average in his past 10 games, with four doubles, a home run, two walks and eight RBI) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
 First pitch is at 7:10 PM ET.

-In his previous game, he collected five RBI (going 2-for-5 with a double) against the White Sox.
+In his last game, he racked up three extra-base hits (3-for-4 with two doubles, a home run and an RBI) against the White Sox.

 Isaac Paredes Game Info & Props vs. the White Sox